tom-ai/naimuri-tech-task/README.md

 Had fun with this one.
 Probably took a little longer than planned - there're just so many considerations!

+## Weekend additions

+Improved code maintainability by moving the fetch logic into it's own layer, and moved the fetching into a custom hook

+Using Axios to provide typed reponses and nicer DX.

+I just love having the api layer now.
+Makes sense, makes everything so much better,

 ## Running locally

 Download or clone the repository.
 Run `npm install` and run in development with `npm run dev`.